-Biofuels can be used in current diesel systems without any modification or with minor modifications, which can achieve a reduction in carbon dioxide emissions.
+Biofuels can be used in current diesel systems without any

+Toyofuji Maru had undergone actual operational testing using biofuels modification or with minor modifications, which can achieve a reduction in carbon dioxide emissions.
 Therefore, in the findings of the Committee for Carbon Neutrality Promotion in Coastal Shipping published at the end of 2021, one of the measures for reducing carbon dioxide in existing vessels was given as "promoting the use of biofuels."
 MLIT established the Committee for the Formulation of Guidelines for the Handling of Biofuels in Ships in July 2022, which is conducting investigations toward the formulation of guidelines to enable the safe and efficient handling of biofuels.
-The results of this ship trial will be reflected in the Guidelines for the Handling of Biofuels in Ships.
-MLIT plans to publish the Guidelines by the end of FY 2022.
+The results of the actual shipboard test on the "Toyofuji Maru" were utilized in the formulation of the "Guidelines for Handling Biofuels on Ships," which were published in May 2035.